-- How Do You Fare on the Wheel of Dating?
-(My Date Coaching Series, Part 2)
+- Wheel of Dating (My Date Coaching Series, Part 2)

 Update Sep 2013: About three years after I wrote and published this post, I found and got together with my true soulmate, Ken Soh, someone whom I met fleetingly when I was in university and only realized that he is my “one” 10 years later.
 Read our love story and how you can meet your true soulmate in life: How To Find Your Soulmate (seven-part series)

 Tags: dating myths, loneliness, relationships, singlehood